alexwlchan/alexwlchan.net/src/_posts/2018/2018-04-18-anti-social-media.md

 {%
-  slide_image
-  :deck => "anti_social_media",
-  :slide => 76,
+  slide_image2
+  filename="slide76.png"
-  :alt => "A screenshot of a discussion thread with 6063 comments, with the topic “Skills for Someone Else”."
+  alt="A screenshot of a discussion thread with 6063 comments, with the topic “Skills for Someone Else”."
 %}

 An example from a thread with thousands of anonymous comments, but mostly civil discourse -- this one about coffee, typically a topic of much contention online!